Your car's radiator is essential for the ongoing cooling of your engine.

 As an additional safety measure, you may wish to wear gloves.

 Clean the radiator

 It will be much easier to identify a leak if your radiator is clean.
 Use a hose to spray off any grease and grime.
 Wipe down with paper towels.

 Start the engine

-Coolant system pressure tester
+Use a coolant system pressure tester

 Remove your radiator cap and fit the pressure tester to the hole.
 Use the tester to pump pressure into the coolant system.
-Locate the sound of leaking air in order to find the fracture.
+Locate the sound of leaking air to find the fracture.

 Use a leak sealant

 Fixing the problem with sealant is unlikely to be as effective or long-lasting as a professional radiator repair or Epoxy.

 Ensure the area is clean and dry before application and leave overnight to set.